-You’ve probably always known this: Piano warm-up exercises are just as important as piano teachers and experts say they are.
-It’s like in any sport: If you do the right warm-up, your practice will be easier.
-And when you regularly do piano warm-ups, you’ll quickly notice a significant improvement in your playing.
+Piano warm-up exercises are just as important as piano teachers and experts say they are.
+It’s like in any sport: If you do them, your practice will be easier.
+And when you regularly do your warm-ups, you’ll quickly notice a significant improvement in your playing.

-If you have a certain number of standard practices that you regularly use as a warm-up, change the key that you play in.
-You can select a key that is the same as the piece that you plan to practice after your piano warm-up.
+By the way.
+We know that warm-ups are often skipped because they can be boring at times.
+So here’s our pro-tip: If you have a certain number of standard practices that you regularly use as a warm-up, change the key that you play in and/or the rhythm.
+You can select a key that is the same as the piece that you plan to practice.
 This not only changes things and challenges you in a different way, it also helps you address the key signatures and hurdles that you will encounter in that particular piece.

-The first exercise is by the composer Hanon, a true pioneer in piano techniques.
+The first exercise is by the one-and-only Hanon, a true pioneer in piano techniques.
 Here the focus is on finger fluidity and speed.
-And this excercise is not just about playing a scale up and down, but it also has some variety:
+And this excercise is not just about playing a scale up and down, but it also has some variety.

 Starting with the key note (in C major a C), the second finger skips a note and goes to the third, continuing up the scale (in C major an E).
 Fingers 3, 4 and 5 then move up the scale (F, G, A) and then back down the scale until the first finger repeats the exercise from the next standard note in the scale (in C major a D).
 This phrase is repeated to the octave, and then it is played descending again.